curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 @fig-pci illustrates these effects for a simulated arrangement of single- and double-walled carbon nanotubes (CNTs) acquired at low dose.
 The in-focus HRTEM image shows almost no contrast.
 Defocus improves visibility but introduces frequency-dependent contrast reversals, causing different regions of the CNTs to appear in or out of focus.
-By contrast, Zernike phase contrast robustly recovers both the high-resolution lattice information and the low-frequency envelope distinguishing the CNTs from the vacuum background.
+Zernike phase contrast recovers both the high-resolution lattice information and the low-frequency envelope distinguishing the CNTs from vacuum.

 #figure(
-  image("raster/phase_contrast_imaging_CNTs.png",width: 100%),
+  image("raster/phase_contrast_imaging_CNTs.png",width: 92.5%),
   caption: [
     High-resolution TEM imaging *a)* of simulated single- and double-walled carbon nanotubes, acquired with an electron dose of 500 e/\u{00C5}#super[2]  using:
     *b)* in-focus optics, *c)* 50 nm of over-focus, and *d)* an ideal Zernike phase plate.